FDA Minor Ban Compliance Checks

 They go on to explain that during an FDA investigation, a minor was able to purchase eliquid from the store or website.
 They do not go on to explain exactly how this happened: whether a fake ID was used, for example.

-Recipients of these letters were told to write back within 15 days of receipt detailing “corrective actions, including the dates on which you discontinued the violative labeling, advertising, sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act”.
+Recipients of these letters were told to write back within 15 days of receipt detailing “corrective actions, including the dates on which you discontinued the violative labelling, advertising, sale, and/or distribution of these tobacco products and your plan for maintaining compliance with the FD&C Act”.

 Vaping.com understands that a second violation will lead to a fine, while a third could result in a no-tobacco sale order lasting anything up to a month, something that would cripple any vape business.